ResearchActionDesign/Greater-Boston-Anti-Displacement-Toolkit/README.md

 # Greater-Boston-Anti-Displacement-Toolkit
 Organizing toolkit for Anti-Displacement struggles in the greater Boston area.
 Produced by Research Action Design, with MIT CoLab, GreenRoots and Everett Community Health Partnership.

-Thanks to Maria Lamardo () for initial code architecture and front end development, Queer Black Editing for copy editing, and Xenia Barahona for translation.
+Thanks to [Maria Lamardo](https://github.com/mlama007) for initial code architecture and front end development, [Queer Black Editing](https://www.queerblackediting.com/) for copy editing, and Xenia Barahona for translation.
+Illustrations by Agustín Cepeda and Natalia Coachman.

+This site is covered under the GNU General Public License (see LICENSE document in repo for more information).

 ## Deployment

 This site is currently deployed via Netlify from the master branch.
+The live site lives at https://www.greaterbostontoolkit.org

 [![Netlify Status](https://api.netlify.com/api/v1/badges/518285fa-ae52-4f5e-95c9-0f69138ed443/deploy-status)](https://app.netlify.com/sites/greater-boston-anti-displacement-toolkit/deploys)